 Introducing the Early Cancer Diagnosis – Direct Enhanced Services (DES)

-As part of the 5 year plan NHS England has introduced the following five service specifications for Primary Care Networks:
+As part of the 5 year plan NHS England has introduced the following seven service specifications for Primary Care Networks:

 - Structured Medication Review and Medicines Optimisation

 - Supporting Early Cancer Diagnosis

 - CVD Prevention and Diagnosis

 The Supporting Early Cancer Diagnosis specification has been undated March 2021 www.england.nhs.uk/wp-content/uploads/2021/03/B0431-network-contract-des-early-cancer-diagnosis-guidance-21-22.pdf

 The Primary Care Network specification works in combination with the Quality and Outcomes Framework (QOF) Quality Improvement Domain, Early Cancer Diagnosis.

 One of the recommendations included in this specification is to support engagement with local system partners such as Cancer Alliances.
 The Northern Cancer Alliance is keen to support Primary Care Networks in this work, in combination with other support organisation such as the Cancer Research UK Facilitator Programme and our local network of Macmillan GPs.

 This year’s PCN DES for the early diagnosis of cancer reflects the ambitions of the DES for 20/21 but with an additional focus on recovery following the pandemic.